James Lord Pierpont: Early life and career

 And attention to the pretty girls is all a man should pay.

 In 1853, Pierpont had published new minstrel compositions in Boston, among them "Kitty Crow", dedicated to W. W. McKim, and "The Colored Coquette", a minstrel song published by Oliver Ditson.
 "The Coquette" and an arrangement for guitar entitled "The Coquet" were also published that year.
 Pierpont also published an arrangement entitled "The Universal Medley".

 In 1854, Pierpont composed the songs "Geraldine" and "Ring the Bell, Fanny" for George Kunkle's Nightingale Opera Troupe.
 He also copyrighted the song "To the Loved Ones at Home" in 1854 and "Poor Elsie", a ballad, written and arranged expressly for Campbell's Minstrels, who were rivals to Christy's Minstrels.
 In 1855, he composed "The Starlight Serenade", published by Miller and Beacham in Baltimore.
 Pierpont also composed "I Mourn For My Old Cottage Home".
 In 1857, Pierpont had another successful hit song composition with a song written in collaboration with lyricist Marshall S. Pike, "The Little White Cottage" or "Gentle Nettie Moore", published by Oliver Ditson and Company, and copyrighted on September 16, 1857.
 The songwriting credit appeared as: "Poetry by Marshall S. Pike, Esq.", the "Melody by G. S. P.", and "Chorus and Piano Accompaniment by J. S. [sic] Pierpont".

 Pierpont published several ballads, polkas, such as "The Know Nothing Polka", published by E. H. Wade in 1854, and minstrel songs.

-In August 1857, James married Eliza Jane Purse, daughter of Savannah's mayor, Thomas Purse.
+In August 1857, Pierpont married Eliza Jane Purse, daughter of Savannah's mayor, Thomas Purse.
 She soon gave birth to the first of their children, Lillie.
 Pierpont's children by his first marriage remained in Massachusetts with their grandfather.

 In August 1857, his song "The One Horse Open Sleigh" was published by Oliver Ditson and Company of 277 Washington Street in Boston dedicated to John P. Ordway.
 The song was copyrighted on September 16, 1857.
-The song was originally performed in a Sunday school concert on Thanksgiving in Savannah, Georgia, although it has been claimed that Pierpont wrote it in Medford, Massachusetts in 1850.
+It is an unsettled question where and when Pierpont originally composed the song that would become known as "Jingle Bells".
+Researcher Kyna Hamill found a playbill showing that the first attested performance of "One Horse Open Sleigh" took place on Sept.
+15, 1857, at Ordway Hall, a prominent minstrel theater in Boston.
+Hamil proposes that the song was composed in Boston, before Pierpont moved to Savannah in the fall of 1857.
+It has been previously claimed that the song was originally performed in a Sunday school concert on Thanksgiving in Savannah, Georgia.
+It has also been claimed that Pierpont wrote it in Medford, Massachusetts, in 1850.
 In 1859, it was re-released with the title "Jingle Bells, or The One Horse Open Sleigh".
 The song was not a hit as Pierpont had originally published it.

 The original lyrics to "The One Horse Open Sleigh" as written by James Lord Pierpont in 1857 are as follows: